jennhenn18/Bamazon/README.md

 # Bamazon

 Welcome to the Bamazon store!
-This application offers to workflow scenarios: 1) customers or 2) managers.
+This application offers two workflow scenarios: 1) customers or 2) managers.
 See the getting started steps below for the different scenarios.

 ## Getting started for customers